Creating Partial Mocks¶

 Special Internal Cases¶

-All mock objects, with the exception of Proxied Partials, allow you to make
+All mock objects, with the exception of Proxied Partials, allows us to make

-any expectation call the underlying real class method using the
+any expectation call to the underlying real class method using the

 expectation call.
 This will return values from the real call and bypass any